-Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?
-If it links to or relies on external resources, a) are there guarantees that they will exist, and remain constant, over time; b) are there official archival versions of the complete dataset (i.e., including the external resources as they existed at the time the dataset was created); c) are there any restrictions (e.g., licenses, fees) associated with any of the external resources and any restrictions associated with them, as well as links or other access points, as appropriate.
+Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g. websites, tweets, other datasets)?
+If it links to or relies on external resources, a) are there guarantees that they will exist, and remain constant, over time; b) are there official archival versions of the complete dataset (i.e. including the external resources as they existed at the time the dataset was created); c) are there any restrictions (e.g. licenses, fees) associated with any of the external resources that might apply to a dataset consumer?
+Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate.

 The dataset is self-contained.
-The raw data stem from Folger Digital Texts, maintained by the Folger Shakespeare Library and released under the CC BY-NC 3.0 Unported license, and they are redistributed without modifications as part of the HYPERBARD dataset.
+The raw data stem from Folger Digital Texts, maintained by the Folger Shakespeare Library and released under the CC BY-NC 3.0 Unported license, and they are redistributed without modifications as part of the HyperBARD dataset.
 All other data are derived from the raw data, and the CC BY-NC 3.0 Unported license does not impose any additional restrictions.
-As part of our dataset maintenance (see below), we will regularly check Folger Digital Texts for modifications, and we will recompute and redistribute an updated HYPERBARD dataset under a versioned DOI whenever we detect changes.
+As part of our dataset maintenance (see below), we will regularly check Folger Digital Texts for modifications, and we will recompute and redistribute an updated HyperBARD dataset under a versioned DOI whenever we detect changes.

-Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by doctor-patient confidentiality, data that includes the content of individuals' non-public communications)?
+Does the dataset contain data that might be considered confidential (e.g. data that is protected by legal privilege or by doctor-patient confidentiality, data that includes the content of individuals' nonpublic communications)?
 If so, please provide a description.